 - Participating in the Rutland Local Emergency Planning Committee

 - Partnering with the Rutland County Regional Planning Commission on training and emergency exercises.

 - Participating in the Rutland Regional Medical Center’s 2016 Disaster Drill.
 This full-size exercise tested the preparedness and response of local, regional and state agencies should a real crisis occur.

 - Evaluating emergency exercises at Rutland Regional Emergency Center.

 The Rutland District Office played a vital role in coordinating the local response to a number of recent public health emergencies that directly impacted our community, including:

 The federal government maintains a strategic national stockpile of medicine and supplies to support communities in the event of a public health-related emergency.
 These materials reach our community through distribution sites.
 We continuously conduct practice drills at each of the five distribution sites in Rutland County to make sure we are well prepared to respond to and support you.

-Private organizations and companies can operate as a distribution site to dispense medications and resources to staff and their families, thereby relieving pressure on public distribution sitesduring a public health emergency.
-Are you a local business and are interested in learning more about how to become a distribution site?
-Contact our office at 802-786-5811.
+Private organizations and companies can operate as a distribution site to dispense medications and resources to staff and their families, thereby relieving pressure on public distribution sites during a public health emergency.
+If you are a local business and are interested in learning more about how to become a distribution site, contact our office at 802-786-5811.